apache/activemq/assembly/src/release/README.txt

-Welcome to ActiveMQ
+Welcome to Apache ActiveMQ
 ===================
-ActiveMQ is a high performance Apache 2.0 licenced Message Broker and JMS 1.1 implementation.
+Apache ActiveMQ is a high performance Apache 2.0 licenced Message Broker and JMS 1.1 implementation.

 Incubation Disclaimer
 =====================
-ActiveMQ is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Geronimo PMC.
+Apache ActiveMQ is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Geronimo PMC.

 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.